vtexdocs/help-center-content/docs/known-issues/en/error-when-reaching-pages-over-333-on-a-entity-list-more-than-10000-documents.md

 ---
-title: Error when reaching pages over 333 on a entity list (more than 10.000 documents)
+title: 'Error when reaching pages over 333 on a entity list (more than 10.000 documents)'
 id: 1COJ1WZILFeFqA4XWIseYY
 status: PUBLISHED
 createdAt: 2023-02-27T19:29:52.721Z